-- Question raised: Can new technologies be used to expand the range of artistic expression? - Video Art, Computer Art and other media.
-Video art may not employ the use of actors, may contain no dialogue, may have no discernible narrative or plot, or adhere to any of the other conventions that generally define motion pictures as entertainment.
-It now includes augmented reality (AR). - Since the 1970s Bill Viola's videotapes and installations have dealt with themes of perception, memory and self-awareness.
+- Modern art has expanded to include the use of modern technology. - (CLICK) The question is "Can new technologies be used to expand the range of artistic expression?" - (CLICK) This is The Quintet of the Astonished by Bill Viola.
+Video art, unlike conventional film, tends not to employ actors, may contain no dialogue, may have no discernible narrative or plot, or adhere to any of the other conventions that generally define motion pictures as entertainment. - Since the 1970s Bill Viola's videos and installations have dealt with themes of perception, memory and self-awareness.
 Emotions are the subject of The Passions, an ongoing series begun in 2000.
-In these works Viola grapples with one of the oldest problems in art: how to convey the power and complexity of emotion by depicting the faces and bodies of models - specifically, in his works, of performers. - Viola immersed himself in the conventions of expression during a period of study at the Getty Research Institute in 1998.
-His encounters with older painting and
+In these works Viola grapples with one of the oldest problems in art: how to convey the power and complexity of emotion. - Viola immersed himself in the conventions of expression during a period of study at the Getty Research Institute in 1998.
+His encounters with older painting and theories of emotional expression - codified in the 17th century by French painter Charles Le Brun - led him to the challenge of showing in between states: transitions and ambiguous or mixed emotions.

-- theories of emotional expression codified in the 17th century by French painter Charles Le Brun led him to the challenge of showing in between states: transitions and ambiguous or mixed emotions. - One of the first works in The Passions series, The Quintet of the Astonished, was commissioned by the National Gallery, London, and was inspired by Hieronymus Bosch's painting of a quartet of executioners surrounding Christ.
+• (CLICK) One of the first works in The Passions series is this one, The Quintet of the Astonished, which was commissioned by the National Gallery, London, and was inspired by Hieronymus Bosch's painting of a quartet of executioners surrounding Christ.
 Shot on high-speed film, permitting the action to be slowed drastically when played back, the video is an intense tableau of shifting and momentary emotions.
 The relationships between the figures were unplanned and exist in varying intensities over the work's duration.